PartMan7/aifa/README.md

    This is the portion of the code that animates the results of the algorithm.
 It renders the results and the shortest path in a user-friendly animation, along with a menu describing positions and battery states.
 Functions: draw(), animate()

+### Usage

+After opening the file in your browser, you will be presented with a popup.
+If you wish to view the provided sample case, click Yes.
+Otherwise, click Cancel.

+If you used the sample case, you may view the animation again by either clicking the Run button or refreshing the page.
+If you wish to manually create a scenario, simply refresh the page and click Cancel on the sample box.

+Manually entering the information is done in five steps:
+* Enter in the number of nodes and click `Set`.
+* Fill in the edge values.
+Values can only be positive numbers or the `-` character (which represents no edge).
+Once done, click the `Generate map!` button to view the graph.
+This will display the graph on the left side of the page, and will also open the vehicles menu.
+If you wish to edit these values after filling in later data, you may do so simply by entering the data and again clicking `Generate map!`.
+* Enter in the number of vehicles and click `Set`.
+* In the fields that pop up below, enter in the information of all the vehicles.
+The fields are named appropriately.
+Note that you may need to scroll to view all the fields.
+* Once you're done, hit the `Run` button.
+It will begin the animation of the solution the code has found.
+You may re-run this animation by waiting until it ends and then again clicking `Run`.

 For my thought processes and approach while attempting this problem, refer to [this](THOUGHTS.md).